The childlike and the childish

 For years, we heard about Joe Biden’s age and mental state on a perpetual repeat.

-Trump and his supporters loudly exclaimed, on a daily basis, that it was unacceptable for a man so old and so shaky in his speech to be President.
+Trump and his supporters ensured this message permeated every form of media, on a daily basis: it is unacceptable for a man so old and so shaky in his speech to be President.

 They beat this drum for a good long while, until: suddenly, Trump’s opponent wasn’t Joe Biden; it was Kamala Harris, a person dramatically younger and sharper than Trump.

-So, naturally, Republicans realized they’d be hypocrites to support Trump, and immediately found another candidate.
+So, naturally, Republicans realized they’d be hypocrites to support a blathering old man, and immediately found another candidate.

 I kid, of course.
 That didn’t happen.
 Nothing as sensible as that has ever once happened in the modern history of the Republican party.